Apple Moves To Store iCloud Keys in China, Raising Human Rights Fears - Slashdot

 Or, alternatively, how about "Keys for Chinese Accounts Moving to China - Easing Fears NSA Can Tap Communications"

 Imagine this from their perspective.
 Keys for communications that are increasingly being used in official capacities have been held in a country that is antagonistic to you.
-A country with hugely funded security apparatus that has demonstrably and repeatedly used government sponsored back doors in computing equipment and undisclosed zero day vulnerabilities in operating systems to get access t
+A country with hugely funded security apparatus that has demonstrably and repeatedly used government sponsored back doors in computing equipment and undisclosed zero day vulnerabilities in operating systems to get access to your communications and industrial infrastructure.

+I find it amusing that every time China takes a step in this direction the news outlets decry fears of human rights abuses.
+Like, say, Guantanamo Bay, the Collateral Murder [wikileaks.org], and every Snowden revelation have never happened.
+It's no surprise that China is creating rules to require cryptographic keys be held there.
+The surprise is that it took them this long.

 Re: (Score:2)